D4dx-backend/ward-management/ward-management-system/BLANK_PAGE_FIX.md

 ### **Expected Behavior Now**:
 1. **State Admin**: Can access both Instructions and Documents pages ✅
 2. **Coordinator**: Can access both Instructions and Documents pages ✅
-3. **Ward Admin**: Can access both Instructions and Documents pages ✅
+3. **Ward Incharge**: Can access both Instructions and Documents pages ✅
 4. **Unauthorized users**: Will be redirected to login ✅

 ## 🚀 **Resolution Status**